darzu/sprig/protocol.md

 If `u` is accepted, the receiver sets `o.authority = u.authority` and `o.authority_seq = u.authority_seq`.

+A player claimes authority by incrementing an object's `authority_seq` and setting `authority` to its player ID.
+When to do so is part of game logic; as often as possible, in order to minimize visual pops and other artefacts, players should have authority over objects they are interacting with.

 ## Object update types

 There are currently three object update types: full, dynamic, and creation.
 A